-These aren't all the side effects of cetirizine.
+These are not all the side effects of cetirizine.
 For a full list, see the leaflet inside your medicines packet.

 What to do about:

-- feeling sleepy and tired - try a different non-drowsy antihistamine.
-If this doesn't help, talk to your doctor.
+- feeling sleepy and tired – try a different non-drowsy antihistamine.
+If this does not help, talk to your doctor.

-- headaches - make sure you rest and drink plenty of fluids.
-Do not drink too much alcohol.
-Ask your pharmacist to recommend a painkiller.
-Headaches should usually go away after the first week of taking cetirizine.
-Talk to your doctor if they last longer than a week or are severe.
+- headaches – make sure you rest and drink plenty of fluids.
+It's best not to drink too much alcohol.
+Ask your pharmacist to recommend a painkiller for your headaches, but they usually go away after the first week of taking cetirizine.
+Talk to your doctor if your headaches last longer than a week or are severe.

 - feeling sick (nausea) – try taking your tablets with food.
 It may also help if you stick to simple meals and avoid rich or spicy food.

-- feeling dizzy - if cetirizine makes you feel dizzy when you stand up, try getting up very slowly or stay sitting down until you feel better.
-If you begin to feel dizzy, lie down so that you don't faint, then sit until you feel better.
-Do not drive or use tools or machines if you feel dizzy or a bit shaky.
+- feeling dizzy – if cetirizine makes you feel dizzy when you stand up, try getting up very slowly or stay sitting down until you feel better.
+If you begin to feel dizzy, lie down so that you do not faint, then sit until you feel better.
+Do not drive, cycle or use tools or machines if you feel dizzy or a bit shaky.

 - diarrhoea – drink plenty of water or other fluids if you have diarrhoea.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-- sore throat - if you're aged 16 and over, you can try gargling with an aspirin solution (1 soluble aspirin tablet dissolved in half a glass of water) or use a pain-relieving mouthwash such as Oraldene.
+- sore throat – if you're 16 and over, you can try gargling with an aspirin solution (1 soluble aspirin tablet dissolved in half a glass of water) or use a pain-relieving mouthwash such as Oraldene.
 If your symptoms last longer than a week, ask your pharmacist or doctor for advice.
-Children under the age of 16 must not be given aspirin.
+Children under 16 must not be given aspirin.